-From the below screenshot you can see, we added the Title Text as Countries Slicer in Power BI.
-Next, changed the Font Color to Red, Title Alignment to center, Font Family to Georgia, and Text Size to 19.
+From the screenshot below, you can see we added the Title Text as Countries Slicer in Power BI.
+Next, change the Font Color to Red, Title Alignment to center, Font Family to Georgia, and Text Size to 19.

 Format Power BI Slicer Background Color and Borders

-Similarly, you can add Borders to a slicer by toggling Border option from Off to On.
+Similarly, you can add Borders to a slicer by toggling the Border option from Off to On.

-The selection controls section helps you to format the Power BI slicer selection.
+The selection controls section helps you to format the Power BI slicer selection control.
 This section has two properties:

-- Show Select All: This will add Select All option to the Slicer.
+- Show Select All: It adds Select All option to the Slicer.

-- Single Select: This will restrict the slicer selection to one item at a time.
+- Single Select: It restricts the slicer selection to one item at a time.